Python-GIS-book/site/_sources/part1/chapter-02/md/03-for-loops.md

 But this is a bad idea.
 Why?
 Well there are two reasons.
 First, it does not scale nicely for long lists and will take forever to type in.
 Second, it won’t work if the length of the list has fewer than 4 cities (or more than 4 cities for that matter...).
-Let's see an example with a new `list`.
+Let's see an example with an updated `list`.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}